 ALL 4-H qualifying horse shows must use the Danish System, which rates the performance of competitors compared to a standard.
-Ratings are excellent, very good, good and fair.
-These ratings are based upon a numerical score:
+The ratings are excellent, very good, good, and fair.
+These ratings are based on a numerical score:

 Excellent 90-100 Points

-Very Good 80-89 points
+Very 80-89 points

+Good ·

 Good 70-79 points

-Fair 60 points or below
+Fair 60 points or

+below

-Listed below are examples of rating for a variety of classes that can be used to place classes, as well as in conjunction with the Danish System.
+Listed below are examples of ratings for a variety of classes that can be used to place classes, as well as in conjunction with the Danish System.